PacktPublishing/Building-Natural-Language-Pipelines/ch6/README.md

 ### Case I: Q&A for simple text with custom components

+Ensure you have an OpenAI key and have stored it into a `.env` file under a variable name such as `OPENAI_API_KEY`

 The pipelines can be found here:

 1. [Indexing pipeline with custom components to extract, chunk and embed information from a JSONL file](./case-I-q-and-a-dataset/indexingpipeline.py)